“…A fragrant, textural work of art… I can’t wait to relive the experience in the pages of her book.”

 THE PROJECT + THE BOOK

 Flower House Detroit was a floral art installation conceived by floral designer + contemporary artist Lisa Waud of Pot&Box.
 Held in a formerly abandoned property Waud purchased for $500, she was inspired by the works of Christo + Jean Claude – long term planning, short exhibition.
 With this model + her collaborative spirit, she initiated plans to create a project with her day-to-day medium – flowers + plants – in the vacant properties.
 Over 3 days in October 2015, florists + designers from across the U.S + Canada filled the entire 18-room house with American-grown flowers.
 3500 visitors + press from around the country then gathered to walk through the exhibition in awe + amazement.
 The book will reflect through imagery on the year-long preparation for the project, including photographs from the exclusive preview house + then finally Lisa’s FLOWER HOUSE installation come to life.
-Also featured: words from the collaborating designers, thoughts on the decision to use only American-grown plants + flowers, a walk through the surrounding neighborhood, comments on the experience from visitors + a powerful section of acknowledgements to all those who made this incredible project possible.
+Also featured: words from the collaborating designers, thoughts on the decision to use only American-grown plants + flowers, comments on the experience from visitors + a powerful section of acknowledgements to all those who made this incredible project possible.

 AS FEATURED IN